Local Development Tooling: CMS CLI Reference

 --mode

 Upload a new local asset to your HubSpot account.
-Changes will immediately be live.
+Changes uploaded through this command will be live immediately.

 src